sebasg84/InvGears/README.md

 InvGears makes use of PartDesign to create bodies in which the gears are located.
 This allows the gears to be modified using PartDesign.
 It also uses parts that allow you to easily link other parts with the gears.

 Two control parameters are added to the master part that allows to animate the gears easily, making use for example of animator macro (https://github.com/mwganson/animator).
-This macro was added within the workbench, but only show the gears control variables.
+This macro was added within the workbench, but to only show the gears control variables.

 ![](freecad/invgears/Resources/media/sphericalGears.gif)